 Connect-Ability Staffing - Bureau of Rehabilitation Services

-To respond to the ever-challenging employment landscape, Connecticut employers now have a new resource: Connect-Ability Staffing of Connecticut’s Bureau of Rehabilitation Services (BRS)
+To respond to the ever-challenging employment landscape, Connecticut employers have an effective resource: Connect-Ability Staffing of Connecticut’s Bureau of Rehabilitation Services (BRS)

-Originally funded by the American Recovery and Reinvestment Act, Connect-Ability Staffing, in partnership with Connect-Ability, helps employers build a more competitive workforce with qualified people who happen to have a disability.
+Connect-Ability Staffing under the Bureau of Rehabilitation Services, helps employers build a more competitive workforce with qualified people who happen to have a disability.
 We offer a variety of programs, services and incentives, including: